Pearson-Higher-Ed/alerts/README.md

 ## Usage for Consuming Application

-See the demo in /node_modules in the component /demo directory for example usage.
+See the demo directory for example usage.

 ### Bundle (Simplest)